utrori/nanopore/README.md

 # Scripts to Analyze rDNA from Oxford Nanopore Sequencing Data

 Analyze the structure, methylation, variation of rDNA repeats.
-IMPORTANT: THROUGHOUT THE PROJECT, QUERY POSITION IS DEFINED IN TERMS OF THE DIRECTION OF THE ORIGINAL BASECALLED READ!
+IMPORTANT: THROUGHOUT THE PROJECT, QUERY POSITION IS DEFINED IN TERMS OF THE DIRECTION OF THE ORIGINAL BASECALLED READ EXCEPT IN R REPEAT ANALYSIS!

 ## Table of Contents